SpaceBod/C-Compiler-MIPS/README.md

 As part of the EIE 2nd Year Instruction Set Architecture and Compilers coursework, we were tasked to implement a C90 Compiler.
 C code would be translated into MIPS assembly code, then executed.
-We worked closely toward the coursework's [specification](specification.md).
+We worked closely toward the coursework's [specification](specification.md) and scored in the top percentile.

 Throughout the duration of the coursework, we maintained a [log](Management.pdf) of all the milestones and progress.